Below are some of the many ways the community of All Saints Catholic School puts it's faith into action.

 Prayer is an integral part of the school day.
 Students begin each day with prayer as a school community over morning announcements.
 In addition, when students transition to other classes, they begin with a prayer.
 Prayer before and after meals is also included each day.
 A final prayer and blessing concludes each day.
 Prayer tables and special areas are designated in each classroom for prayer.

 Prayer Chalice for Vocations

 At All Saints Catholic School we include in our Offertory a "Prayer Chalice for Vocations".
 Each week at our Liturgy the "Prayer Chalice" is passed to a new class.
 We pray that as we focus on praying for vocations to the Priesthood and Religious life, many young people will respond to God's call to serve our Church.

 Students attend weekly liturgy at St. Peter Catholic Church, including any Holy Days of Obligation and Ash Wednesday.
 Each week an individual class prepares the Liturgy.
 Students in grades 4-8 may participate as altar servers.
 Liturgy begins at 9:00 am each Thursday.
 Parents and family members are invited to attend.
-The weekly liturgy schedule will be posted soon.
+The weekly liturgy schedule is listed on the website calendar.

-Students spend quiet time with Jesus during Adoration of the Blessed Sacrament on the First Thursday each month.
+Students spend quiet time with Jesus during Adoration of the Blessed Sacrament on the First Friday of each month.
 Each class is scheduled for a specific time throughout the school day.

 All Saints & Angels' Chapel